 The test is whether the parties had an opportunity of controverting it and if they had, the matter will be treated as actually controverted and decided.
 When the matter is actually in issue the same is heard and decided, but when it is constructively in issue from its very nature it could not be heard and decided, for this was a matter which might and ought to have been made a ground of attack or defense in the suit.
 An illustration or two will make the point clear.

 It amounted to an abandonment of the issue and cannot be raised before the Supreme Court.”
-The Court applied the Principle of Constructive Res Judicata to question of locus standi, which was directly raised in the Supreme Court and had not been challenged in the High court earlier.
+The Court applied the Principle of Constructive Res Judicata to the question of locus standi, which was directly raised in the Supreme Court and had not been challenged in the High Court earlier.

-- If the decree has been obtained by practicing misrepresentation or fraud on the court, or where the proceedings had been taken all together under a special statute.
+- If the decree has been obtained by practicing misrepresentation or fraud on the court, or where the proceedings had been taken altogether under a special statute.

 - Not every finding in the earlier judgment would operate as a res judicata.
 Only an issue, which is ‘directly’ and ‘substantially’ decided in the earlier suit, would operate as res judicata.